elmir123/lekas-e-commerce-back-end/README.md

 # lekas-e-commerce-back-end
-Application to Mange Backend of E-Store
+Application to Manage Backend of E-Commerce

+This application requires that